thacherT1D/scoobydoo/README.md

     <li>- Simple Setup</li>
     <li>- Data can be exported OUT of the app for use and analysis with other applications by your or your doctor</li>
   </ul>

+  ####Answers I wish I had to questions I did have:
+  Ionic App opens in simulator, but not on the device -- all script tags must have "https://" in front of them not just "//"